Le Moule: Sights

-The Damoiseau Distillery is in Bellevue in the middle of a sugar cane field.
-Production is limited to white rum, old vintage rum and punches, all of which have received numerous awards for their quality.
+The Damoiseau Distillery is at Bellevue, in the middle of a sugar cane field.
+It produces white rum, aged rum and punches.

-The Gardel Plant was built under the reconstruction plan for the agriculture sector in 1870, after the historic financial collapse.
-It is owned by Générale Sucrière, the world leader in the sugar refinery industry.
-It is the sole refinery on the main island of Guadeloupe and, consequently, a symbol.
-Its installation in the epicenter of sugar cane plantations affords heavy production from March to July.
+The Gardel plant was built in 1870 under a reconstruction plan for the agricultural sector.
+It is the only sugar refinery remaining on the main island of Guadeloupe, and its position among the sugar cane plantations allows heavy production from March to July.

-The Ouatibi-Tibi Archaeological Park is situated in Morel on 7 hectares of beach that run alongside the lagoon.
-This is a place for taking strolls, for relaxing and meditating.
-It is intensely rich in culture and is composed of three sites: a memorial center, an archaeological center and a recreation center.
+The Ouatibi-Tibi Archaeological Park is at Morel, on 7 hectares of beach alongside the lagoon.
+It comprises three sites: a memorial centre, an archaeological centre and a recreation centre.

-The Edgar Clerc Museum is a prehistoric pre-Columbian and Amerindian museum unique to the island.
-It is located west of the city.
-It showcases the traditions of the Tainos, Caribs, Arawaks and the Caribbean peoples through its collections of pottery and tools found at the diggings of the archaeological park in Morel.
+The Edgar Clerc Museum, west of the town, holds pre-Columbian and Amerindian collections.
+It presents the cultures of the Taíno, Carib and Arawak peoples through pottery and tools recovered from the excavations at the archaeological park at Morel.